atomone-hub/genesis/CONSTITUTION.md

 ATOMs, and shall be sent to the Community Pool.

-The Common Pool Tax rate shall initially be 2%, but can be increased up to 50% by two-thirds supermajority of the Cosmos Hub governance.
+The Common Pool Tax rate shall initially be 2%, but can be increased up to 50% by two-thirds supermajority of the AtomOne Hub governance.

 ## Part 4 Final Dispositions

 ## Article 4.A.
-Updates to the Cosmos Hub
+Updates to the AtomOne Hub

-New updates to the Cosmos Hub should be broken down into independent components and discussed/proposed separately with adequate time between, regardless of any omnibus whitepaper.
+New updates to the AtomOne Hub should be broken down into independent components and discussed/proposed separately with adequate time between, regardless of any omnibus whitepaper.

 ## Article 4.B.
 The Implementation

-The Cosmos Hub shall not have any VM functionality, but shall be plainly implemented in a single garbage-collected language as reference (namely Go);
+The AtomOne Hub shall not have any VM functionality, but shall be plainly implemented in a single garbage-collected language as reference (namely Go);
 and other clients may implement all or portions of the stack in another language like Rust.

-The only cryptographic assumptions allowed to be used by the Cosmos Hub, including its consensus protocol shall be Ed25519 and Secp256k1 elliptic curves, and RIPEMD160 and SHA256 hash functions.
+The only cryptographic assumptions allowed to be used by the AtomOne Hub, including its consensus protocol shall be Ed25519 and Secp256k1 elliptic curves, and RIPEMD160 and SHA256 hash functions.

-No zero-knowledge proof systems may be adopted on the Cosmos Hub even if they are composed of the approved primitives.
+No zero-knowledge proof systems may be adopted on the AtomOne Hub even if they are composed of the approved primitives.

-The rules of this article may only be changed by two-thirds supermajority vote of the Cosmos Hub.
+The rules of this article may only be changed by two-thirds supermajority vote of the AtomOne Hub.

 ## Article 4.C.
 Compute/storage/memory limitations

-For the sake of decentralization, accessibility, accountability, and security, the Cosmos Hub and each ICS zone shall be restricted so that each can run on a commodity computer.
+For the sake of decentralization, accessibility, accountability, and security, the AtomOne Hub and each ICS zone shall be restricted so that each can run on a commodity computer.

 ## Article 4.D.
 Amendment of the Constitution

-This constitution may be modified or additional parts and rules appended by two-thirds supermajority of Cosmos Hub governance.
+This constitution may be modified or additional parts and rules appended by two-thirds supermajority of AtomOne Hub governance.

 <hr />